mbland/go-script-bash/README.md

 . $_GO_USE_MODULES 'log'
 ```

-Run `./go help modules` and `./go modules help` for more information.
+Run `./go help modules` and `./go modules --help` for more information.

 ### Feedback and contributions